 It’s said, “Misfortunes come in multitudes” (Hamlet, Shakespeare).
 And this is really what was going to happen with me.
 Since I had not charged my phone for the whole day, there was very low battery power left at the time when I had started.
 All of a sudden the device ran out of battery and turned off.

 “Oh my God!
 What was going to happen next?”- I wondered as I stared on my Samsung Galaxy S3!
-I felt a few drops of sweat at my forehead even at a 15 degree temperature.
-Had I bricked my new costly phone with already void warranty?
-Will I be able to get it back to life?- These were the question hovering over my consciousness.
+I felt a few drops of sweat at my forehead even at a 15-degree temperature.
+Had I bricked my new costly phone with an already void warranty?
+Will, I be able to get it back to life?- These were the question hovering over my consciousness.

 I did not have any external means to charge the device or an extra battery.
 I opened the back panel of the phone, pulled off the battery and reinserted it.
 Tried to boot the phone into CWM Recovery mode again and again.
 Each failure to boot the device into recovery only added to my despair.
 It was 1 O’clock in the night so I went to bed and decided to try again the next morning.